keigoi/kmclib/artifact.md

 1. Download our VM as explained in XXX.
 2. Load it in [Virtual Box](https://www.virtualbox.org/) and boot it.
-3. Open a terminal and navigate to /home/tacas22/kmclib.
+3. Open a terminal and navigate to `/home/tacas22/kmclib`.
 4. Follow the instructions below.

-In the following, we assume that you are in the kmclib directory.
+In the following, we assume that you are in the `kmclib` directory.
 ## Artifact layout
 The artifact is built from this commit in the kmclib GitHub repository.